 Have you been accused of a violent crime in Columbus, OH, but were acting in defense of yourself or others?
-Contact the Columbus criminal defense attorneys at Koenig & Owen, LLC to learn about Ohio self-defense laws.
+Contact the Columbus criminal defense attorneys at James D. Owen, LLC to learn about Ohio self-defense laws.

 You have the right to defend yourself, when necessary.
 Just because someone else gets hurt in the process doesn’t mean that you should be punished for it.